terrymacdonald/DisplayMagician/README.md

 6. To create a Desktop shortcut file from your Shortcut, select it in the list in your Shortcut Library, and click the 'Save to Desktop' button.
 This will then write the Shortcut to your computer, ready to use!
 <p align="center"><img src="READMEAssets/DisplayMagicianShortcutOnDesktop.png"/></p>

+You now have 4 different ways you can start your shortcut:
-You can now double-click on the Desktop shortcut you just saved, and DisplayMagician will do exactly what you asked it to!
+* You can double-click on the Desktop shortcut you just saved to the Desktop
+* You can right mouse click on the desktop background, and select the Game Shortcut from the DisplayMagician pop-up menu
+* You can right mouse click on the DisplayMagician notification tray icon, and select the Game Shortcut from the DisplayMagician pop-up menu
+* (optionally) If you've set a Hotkey for your Game Shortcut, you can press the Hotkey keyboard shortcut whenever DisplayMagician is running and your Game Shortcut will run.

+Have fun!

 ## License